Ammar-Abdelhady-ai/Jenkins-Project/README.md

 # Jenkins-Project
 CI-CD Tool
-Test to jenkins using web app
+Test to jenkins in web app